Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 - Utilizing AI to enhance creative workflows without overshadowing human input.

 #### Guidelines for Responsible Collaboration
-- Best Practices for Human-AI Collaboration
+- Best Practices for Effective Human-AI Collaboration
-  - Clearly outlining distinct roles and responsibilities for both humans and AI participants.
+  - Clearly defining roles and responsibilities for both humans and AI.
   - Establishing protocols for feedback and iterative improvement.
   - Promoting continuous learning and adaptation for both parties.